ppy/osu-wiki/wiki/Mapping_Techniques/Formation/Triangle_Beats/en.md

 Nominator: [kingcobra52](https://osu.ppy.sh/u/9934)

-This is a very common mapping technique where 3 hitcircles are arranged in a triangle.
+This is a very common mapping technique where 3 hit circles are arranged in a triangle.
-The order of the 3 hitcircles nor the size of the triangle does not matter.
+The order of the 3 hit circles nor the size of the triangle does not matter.

 ## Examples